 A world first

 The 50p coin replaced the old ten-shilling note prior to decimalisation in 1971, so it changed from being a printed denomination to a minted one!
 It was the world’s first seven-sided coin, in the shape of an equilateral curve heptagon.
 Early designs included 10 and 12-sided versions, and even a square one – but with rounded corners.
-The seven-sided version was found to be the best for working in vending machines and for distinguishing the coin from the rest of the UK coinage.
+The seven-sided version was found to be the best for distinguishing the coin from the rest of the UK coinage.

 Have you lost weight?